-Reception teaching Assistant is Mrs Pidgeon.
+Reception Cohort with our lovely teaching assistant Mrs Pidgeon.

 - Homework is given out on a Monday in your child's homework book and is due in on Friday.

 - Each child must bring their book bag they were provided with in September.

 - Please label everything!

 - We use our outdoor provision daily so wellies are essential, please bring in a pair to leave in school!

 - Each child needs a PE kit for Monday mornings.
 They can come into School in their PE kit if this is easier, or we can assist the children in changing into their PE kit.

 - Make sure you read three times a week with your child.
 We encourage you to reread books with your child so you child can remember repeated phrases and the more they see words the quicker they will become at reading.